digitalcora/t-cal/README.md

 * `PORT` — The TCP port to listen on.
 Default value is `8080`.

+* `ORIGIN` — The canonical origin (scheme + host + optional port) of the site.
+  When a request includes a `Host` and it is not the canonical origin's host, it will be redirected to the same path at the canonical origin.
+Default value is `http://localhost` plus the configured `PORT`.

 * `LOG_LEVEL` — The log level.
 Default value is `info`.
 See the [`Log`](https://crystal-lang.org/api/Log.html) documentation for valid log levels.